- Find a Doctor

 The project will also make room for the construction of a third cardiac cath and electrophysiology lab in a larger 2,565-square-foot space.

-“It will also create additional 1,434-square-foot space on the first floor for a fourth cardiac cath lab, as well as future space for cardiac and vascular lab expansion,” Aguilar said.
+“It will also create additional 1,434-square-foot space on the first floor for an EP lab, as well as future space for cardiac and vascular lab expansion,” Aguilar said.

 The hybrid operating room will be the first of its kind for Beebe Healthcare.